 Here are some suitable substitutions for the ingredients:

-- Conchiglie pasta - use medium shells (another name for Italian conchiglie) or another medium sized pasta, like casarecce, gemelli, penne, rotini, gigli or campanelle.
+- Shell pasta - use medium shells (another name for Italian conchiglie) or another medium sized pasta, like casarecce, gemelli, penne, rotini, gigli or campanelle.
 You could also use whole wheat or gluten-free pasta instead, if you prefer.

 - Garlic cloves - substitute with minced garlic (1-2 teaspoons) or ½ teaspoon garlic powder